medianeuroscience/emfdscore/README.md

 source activate yourenvname
 `

-Once Anaconda/Miniconda is installed and the env activated, you can install PyAMorE by copying, pasting, and executing the following command:
+Once Anaconda/Miniconda is installed and the env activated, you can install eMFDscore by copying, pasting, and executing the following command:

 `
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pyamore